melampyge/PolymerAnalysis/README.md

 A set of data analysis tools to analyse the collective motion of polymers with varying lengths.

-Over the course of my PhD, I have written a ton of such analysis tools.
+Over the course of my education, I have written a ton of such analysis tools.
 This is an attempt to combine all of them in a package aimed at the general analysis of polymers with a *polydisperse* (i.e. changing number of beads) length distribution.
 The idea is to reduce friction as much as possible when trying first time analysis on a system.

 The end product will be controlled over C++ with occasional Python usage via Boost::Python.